model-checking/cbmc-training/docs/src/management/Write-a-good-proof.md

    1. Models any external libraries (e.g. libCrypto)
    1. Provides implementations for abstracted functions

-The remainder of this document describes how build each one of these components.
+The remainder of this document describes how build one of these components.

-## Running example.
+## Running example
-We will use the `aws_array_list` module from [AWS C Common](https://github.com/awslabs/aws-c-common) open-source project as our running example.
+We will use the `aws_array_list` module from the [AWS C Common](https://github.com/awslabs/aws-c-common) open-source project as our running example.
 This module provides a polymorphic array defined as follows:

 ```c